cyberrumor/ammo/README.md

 At any time from the interactive shell, you can type `help` to show this menu:

 ```
-install <index>                          Extract and manage an archive from ~/Downloads.
 activate   mod|plugin <index>                 Enabled components will be loaded by game.
+commit                                        Apply and save this configuration.
 deactivate mod|plugin <index>                 Disabled components will not be loaded by game.
-delete download|mod <index>              Removes specified file from the filesystem.
+delete     mod|download <index>               Removes specified file from the filesystem.
-move mod|plugin <from_index> <to_index>  Larger numbers win file conflicts.
-commit                                   Apply and save this configuration.
 exit                                          Quit.
-Warns on uncommitted changes.
+Prompts if there are changes.
 help                                          Show this menu.
+install    <index>                            Extract and manage an archive from ~/Downloads.
+move       mod|plugin <from_index> <to_index> Larger numbers win file conflicts.
 refresh                                       Reload configuration and files from disk.
 vanilla                                       Disable all managed components and clean up.
 ```

 # Usage with non-obvious mods like FOMODs